cdl-geneseo/critical-digital-practices/mod-3/keep-a-daily-journal.md

 Besides giving you an opportunity to use your new skills at the command line and take advantage of Markdown's simplicity, flexibility, and interoperability, creating this workflow and keeping the journal will give you a way to document your learning in this course&mdash;and beyond.

-## Step 1: Write a shell script to create a new daily file
+## Step 1: Save a shell script to create a new daily file

 A **shell script** is a series of shell commands stored in a file that will run in succession when you execute it.